pivot-access-ltd/bma-offline-docs/backup/commission-machines.md

 bond_updelay=$BOND_UP bond_downdelay=$BOND_DOWN mtu=$MTU
 ```

-Use the ‘parents’ parameters to define which interfaces form the aggregate interface.
+Use the `parents` parameters to define which interfaces form the aggregate interface.

-The ‘bond_updelay’ and ‘bond_downdelay’ parameters specify the number of milliseconds to wait before either enabling or disabling a slave after a failure has been detected.
+The `bond_updelay` and `bond_downdelay` parameters specify the number of milliseconds to wait before either enabling or disabling a slave after a failure has been detected.

-The following is an example of ‘create-bond’ in action:
+The following is an example of `create-bond` in action:

 ```
 maas admin interfaces create-bond 4efwb4 name=bond0 parents=4 \